 The Goat – Keystone

-Officially called the Goat Soup and Whiskey Tavern, the Goat is the ultimate dive.
-Recently celebrating their 20th anniversary, it’s basically a staple drinking establishment in the mountains.
+Another ski resort that’s close to Denver, Keystone is an easy day trip, but it’s still fun to spend the night because of the locals drinking establishments.
+Officially called the Goat Soup and Whiskey Tavern, the Goat is the ultimate dive, which definitely does not stand for the “Greatest of All Time.”
+Recently celebrating their 20th anniversary, it’s basically the town gathering hall in the mountains.
 The food is cheap pub grub, the popcorn salty, the crowd crude, and the drinks strong.
 There is often live music to be found and shenanigans to be had.

-RIP – Currently closed 🙁 Hands down one of my top 5 meals in the state of Colorado, Wolcott Yacht Club is about as random as it gets.
-The only building for miles in this lone section of Vail Valley, their farm-to-table small plate setup knows their veggies, making everything from crispy brussels to spaghetti squash come alive.
-For the carnivores, the meats are nothing to sneeze at either, with game meats always a staple in a cozy, intimate venue.
+Hands down one of my top five meals in the state of Colorado, Wolcott Yacht Club was as random as it gets.
+The only building for miles in this lone section of Vail Valley, their farm-to-table small plate setup was known for their veggies, making everything from crispy brussels to spaghetti squash come alive.
+For the carnivores, the meats were nothing to sneeze at either, with game meats always a staple in a cozy, intimate venue.